leadr-msu/photogrammetry-data-processing/index.md

 it – this decreases rendering time as well as editing time in the next step

-VII.
+### VII.
 Build the Dense Cloud
-a.
-On the toolbar, click Workflow  Batch Process  Add  Build Dense Cloud (if Align Photos and Optimize Photos are still within the window/queue, highlight and Remove them
+* On the toolbar, click **Workflow --> Batch Process --> Add --> Build Dense Cloud** (if Align Photos and Optimize Photos are still within the window/queue, highlight and Remove them
-b.
-General presets:
+* General presets:
-i.
-Quality: Medium (redo on High if there are errors – Medium is usually fine and is smaller data-wise than High)
+   * Quality: Medium (redo on High if there are errors – Medium is usually fine and is smaller data-wise than High)

 c.
 Advanced presets – all should be correct
 i.
 Depth filtering: Aggressive